-All other electronic case records that are accessible to the public under Rule 4 shall not be made remotely accessible but shall be made accessible in either electronic or in paper form at the court facility.
+All other electronic case records that are accessible to the public under Rule 4, and that have been in existence for not more than ninety (90) years, shall not be made remotely accessible but shall be made accessible in either electronic or in paper form at the court facility.

-- (b) Certain Data Not To Be Disclosed.
+(b) Certain Data Not To Be Disclosed.
 Notwithstanding Rule 8, subd.
-2 (a), the public shall not have remote access to the following data in an electronic case record with regard to parties or their family members, jurors, witnesses, or victims of a criminal or delinquent act: - (1) social security numbers and employer identification numbers; - (2) street addresses; - (3) telephone numbers; - (4) financial account numbers; and - (5) in the case of a juror, witness, or victim of a criminal or delinquent act, information that either specifically identifies the individual or from which the identity of the individual could be ascertained. - Supreme Court shall make reasonable efforts and expend reasonable and proportionate resources to prevent preconviction criminal records from being electronically searched by defendant name by the majority of known, mainstream automated tools.
-A "preconviction criminal record" is a record for which there is no conviction as defined in MINN.
+2 (a), the public shall not have remote access to the following data fields in the register of actions, calendars, index, and judgment docket, with regard to parties or their family members, jurors, witnesses (other than expert witnesses), or victims of a criminal or delinquent act:

+- (1) social security numbers and employer identification numbers; - (2) street addresses except that street addresses of parties may be made available by access agreement in a form prepared by the state court administrator and approved by the Judicial Council; - (3) telephone numbers; - (4) financial account numbers; and - (5) in the case of a juror, witness, or victim of a criminal or delinquent act, information that either specifically identifies the individual or from which the identity of the individual could be ascertained.

+Without limiting any other applicable laws or court rules, and in order to address privacy concerns created by remote access, it is recommended that court personnel preparing judgments, orders, appellate opinions and notices limit the disclosure of items (2), (3) and (5) above to what is necessary and relevant for the purposes of the document.
+Under MINN.
+GEN. R. PRAC.
+11, inclusion of items (1) and (4) in judgments, orders, appellate opinions and notices is to be made using the confidential information form 11.1.
+Disclosure of juror information is also subject to MINN.
+GEN. R. PRAC.
+814, MINN.
+R. CRIM.
+P. 26.02, subd.
+2, and MINN.
+R. CIV.
+P. 47.01.

+Preconviction Criminal Records.
+The Information Technology (c) Division of the Supreme Court shall make reasonable efforts and expend reasonable and proportionate resources to prevent preconviction criminal records and preconviction or preadjudication juvenile records from being electronically searched by defendant name by the majority of known, mainstream automated tools, including but not limited to the court's own tools.
+A "preconviction criminal record" is a record, other than an appellate court record, for which there is no conviction as defined in MINN.
 STAT. § 609.02, subd.
-5 (2004).
+5 (2004), on any of the charges.
+A "preconviction or preadjudication juvenile record" is a record, other than an appellate court record, for which there is no adjudication of delinquency, adjudication of traffic offender, or extended jurisdiction juvenile conviction as provided in the applicable Rules of Juvenile Delinquency Procedure and related Minnesota Statutes, on any of the charges.
+For purposes of this rule, an "appellate court record" means the appellate court's opinions, orders, judgments, notices and case management system records, but not the trial court record related to an appeal.

 (d) "Remotely Accessible" Defined.
 "Remotely accessible" means that information in a court record can be electronically searched, inspected, or copied without the need to physically visit a court facility.
+The state court administrator may designate publicly-accessible facilities other than court facilities as official locations for public access to court records where records can be electronically searched, inspected or copied without the need to physically visit a court.
+This shall not be remote access for purposes of these rules.